An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Feasibility of the oriented characteristic system

 \section{Feasibility of the oriented characteristic system}

-By \cref{thm:main1} and \cref{thm:mainsimplification}, deciding whether $F$ admits two positive zeros for some parameter values is reduced to deciding the feasibility of the (oriented) characteristic system in the positive orthant for some $\rho$ in the (oriented) ground set.
-Our strategy to decide upon the feasibility of this system depends only on the signs of the entries of $A^\sigma_{\rho}$ and on $\rho$ belonging to the relative interiors of certain polyhedral cones.
-We explore this strategy here in two parts.
-First, we provide a condition that guarantees that the oriented characteristic system has no solution, giving thereby a sufficient condition for at most one positive zero for all parameter values.
+By \cref{thm:first_characterization,thm:mainsimplification}, to decide whether $F$ admits multiple positive zeros it is enough to decide whether $\mE^\sigma_F\neq \varnothing$ for some orientation $\sigma$.
+In this section, we first show that $\mE^\sigma_F$ is always contained in a union of relative interiors of polyhedral cones, and hence, if the union is empty, the system admits no multiple positive zeros.
 This criterion applies to any augmented vertical system.
-Second, we show that this condition is also necessary when the matrix $P$ \emph{induces a forest} (\cref{forest}), which requires that $P$ is a matrix with a specific structure of zero entries.
+Second, we show that this union is exactly equal to $\mE^\sigma_F$ when the simplified reduced matrix $P$ \emph{induces a forest} (\cref{forest}), which requires that $P$ is a matrix with a specific structure of zero entries.
+In this case, the existence of multiple positive zeros is completely characterized by having one of the relative interiors being nonempty.